 This may not be enough to turn around flagging interest in smartwatches, though.
 If you didn’t want a watch before today, this isn’t likely going to change your mind about the product category.

-No, Android Wear 2.0 isn’t perfect.
+No, Wear OS isn’t perfect.
 Yes, the LG Watch Sport is chunky.
 It’s especially big next to the slicker LG Watch Style that launched simultaneously.